juanse254/magnaflorwp/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 	* System Requirements are not matched the required values.<br />

 2. How to validate a CSV? <br />
-WP Ultimate CSV Importer allows you to import CSVs that are validated.
+CSV Importer plugin allows you to import CSVs that are validated.
 So kindly validate your CSV using CSV Lint.
 Your CSV may have any escape characters and misplaced skip characters which may cause the import to cease.<br />

 3. What are the supported CSV Formats? <br />
-WP Ultimate CSV Importer recognizes only the UTF-8 encoded characters.
+Wordpress CSV Importer plugin recognizes only the UTF-8 encoded characters.
 You can check on the UTF-8 encode with CSV Lint.
 Any chance if you are using Excel, we recommend you to use Google Sheets.
 Excel will miss some characters to be encoded to proper UTF-8.<br />

 4. What are the Minimum Requirements needed to upload CSV? <br />
 Basic System Requirements need to be met to upload a CSV with bulk of records.
-Kindly check your System Requirements by Settings → Security and Performance on WP Ultimate CSV Importer plugin.
+Kindly check your System Requirements by Settings → Security and Performance on CSV Importer plugin settings tab.
 You have to increase the system requirements values to the minimum values mentioned in the plugin. <br />

 5. Why my featured images not getting uploaded? <br />
 The importer uploads images in the background for faster performance and it requires WP-Cron to be enabled.
 You can [easily configure WP-Cron](http://www.smackcoders.com/blog/enable-configure-wp-cron.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq) for smooth and speedy import. <br />